rppicomidi/pico-usb-midi-processor/README.md

 If you press the Enter button on when a menu item that starts "Setup MIDI" is shown in reverse video, you can set up the processing for that MIDI port.

-In the Setup screen, you add a processor by pressing the Enter button whilst `Add new processor...` is highlighted.
+In the MIDI Port Setup screen, you add a processor to that port's processing chain by pressing the Enter button whilst `Add new processor...` is highlighted.
 A list of available processors will show up.
-Use the Up and Down buttons to the processor you want to add and then press the Enter button to add it.
+Use the Up and Down buttons to choose the processor you want to add and then press the Enter button to add it.
 The UI will return to the MIDI port setup screen.
 The screen will show the processor added right above `Add new processor...` If you changed your mind before you added the